Choosing the Ideal Countertop Stone

 The Great Pyramids are thought to be the first natural stone monuments, built from massive granite blocks and limestone.
 Later, the Greeks built the Parthenon with its giant pillars made from marble.
 In India, fine sculptures and stone carvings made from natural stone adorned temples—think of the Taj Mahal, which was constructed entirely of marble.
 As improved methods of quarrying came into existence, Michelangelo created marble sculptures.

-At some point, natural stone fell somewhat out of favor, in lieu of more functional architecture.
+At some point, natural stone fell somewhat out of favor in favor of more functional architecture.
 The last decade or so has seen a return to using eco-friendly materials like natural stone, particularly for kitchen and bathroom countertops.
-While natural stone was once only seen in high-end homes, today many homeowners choose some form of natural stone countertops because of its aesthetic appeal, durability and competitive pricing.
+While natural stone was once only seen in high-end homes, today many homeowners choose some form of natural stone countertops because of their aesthetic appeal, durability, and competitive pricing.

 You can now find natural stone countertops in a much larger variety of colors and patterns, bringing warmth and vibrancy into the décor.
 The Cincinnati design team of Countertops and Cabinetry by Design can help you choose the best natural stone countertop for your décor.
 There are many different types of natural stone, including the following: